kazuto-nishimori/Open-Source-GIS/lab9/index.md

 ts_plot(winterTweets, by="hours")
 ```
 <img src="/lab9/Rplot.png" width="500">
-The plot agrees with what we expected.
+The plot agrees with what I expected.
 There is a sudden spike in tweets mentioning Evo Morales on the night of November 10, the day he announced his resignation.
 The tweets fluctuate up and down reflecting the waking hours of the tweeters, and each day the peaks diminish in height as they slowly lose interest in the topic.

 ### Extracting precise geographies <a name="rs-c"></a>